msaxena2/logic-types-notes/notes/misc/prelim-propsal.md

 Building *correct* systems, i.e. systems that always work as *expected*, is challenging.
 To do so, one must be utilize languages that enable specifying such systems both *precisely* and *formally*.
-The *semantics first* approach dictates that such languages must have a *formal semantics* from which tools such as interpreter, compilers, model checkers and deductive verifiers, are derived in a *correct-by-construction* manner.
+The *semantics-first* approach dictates that such languages must have a *formal semantics* from which tools such as interpreter, compilers, model checkers and deductive verifiers, are derived in a *correct-by-construction* manner.
 These can subsequently be used to run the system, and analyze it to ensure desired properties are satisfied.

-Often, the semantics-first approach is used to ensure systems in an existing commonly used language satisfy desired properties.
+Often, the *semantics-first* approach is used to analyze systems in an existing commonly used language.
+To enable this, said language's executable semantics are developed using existing *informal* semantics.
 For example, ensuring financial transactions on the Ethereum blockchain implemented as smart contracts were free of exploits motivated the development of the
 $\K$ semantics of the Ethereum Virtual Machine (EVM), or KEVM [@csf-18].
-The $\K$ derived tools can be used to analyze EVM programs, and the executable semantics serve viable alternative to the informal paper-based semantics.
+The $\K$ derived tools can be used to ensure EVM programs satisfy desired properties.
+But, beyond program analysis, the executable semantics also serve as a viable alternative to the informal paper-based semantics.

-While existing languages present attractive targets for the semantics-first approach, using it to develop new languages has many benefits.
+However, while existing languages present attractive targets for the *semantics-first* approach, it truly shines when it is used to develop new languages.
 It forces one to carefully consider and flush out nuances of the language that may be ignored in an informal paper-based description of the language.
 For instance, in [@fse-18], a new